ria-ahyoung/medium-trends-daily/readme.md

 Because of this, production…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3. jQuery 4.0.0 is Finally Here: The Legend That Refuses to Retire - <a href="https://javascript.plainenglish.io/jquery-4-0-0-is-finally-here-the-legend-that-refuses-to-retire-4ce63bc27ac2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4. jQuery 4.0.0 is Finally Here: The Legend That Refuses to Retire - <a href="https://javascript.plainenglish.io/jquery-4-0-0-is-finally-here-the-legend-that-refuses-to-retire-4ce63bc27ac2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Developer Awam`**

 <blockquote>jQuery 4.0.0 released!
 Learn about ES Modules, Trusted Types, performance improvements, and why 77% of top sites still use jQuery in 2026.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 JavaScript Pass-by-Value and Pass-by-Reference Explained - <a href="https://medium.com/@mohansandesh/javascript-pass-by-value-and-pass-by-reference-87d27ae92713?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohan Sandesh`**

 <blockquote>In programming, functions are a common way to group logic.
 One function can then call another function to perform an operation.
 It can…
 Continue reading on Medium »</blockquote>

-<h3>5.
-9 JavaScript Patterns That Instantly Improve Code Quality - <a href="https://javascript.plainenglish.io/9-javascript-patterns-that-instantly-improve-code-quality-9c961bff89d2?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Muhammad Huzair Awan`**

-<blockquote>Cleaner, safer, scalable — without rewriting your entire codebase
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
+5 TypeScript Mistakes Every Beginner Makes (And How to Fix Them) - <a href="https://medium.com/@aman.pathan/5-typescript-mistakes-every-beginner-makes-and-how-to-fix-them-be09488bef55?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Aman Pathan`**

+<blockquote>TypeScript is often described as “JavaScript with types,” but that description doesn’t do it justice.
+TypeScript is really about writing…
+Continue reading on Medium »</blockquote>

+<h3>2.
 Do you ever feel like TypeScript ‘types’ are slowing you down? - <a href="https://medium.com/codetodeploy/do-you-ever-feel-like-typescript-types-are-slowing-you-down-9f2544a1f564?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kenneth Nnabuife`**

 <blockquote>You sit down to write code.
 Continue reading on CodeToDeploy »</blockquote>

-<h3>2.
+<h3>3.
 Eliminate Magic Strings with TypeScript Template Literals - <a href="https://javascript.plainenglish.io/eliminate-magic-strings-with-typescript-template-literals-a886e617b825?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sunny Sun`**

 <blockquote>Turn fragile string typos into compile-time errors forever
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>4.
 TypeScript 7’s Native Compiler: What It Really Means for Frontend Engineering - <a href="https://javascript.plainenglish.io/typescript-7s-native-compiler-what-it-really-means-for-frontend-engineering-089eee19fa48?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Ghazi Khan`**

 <blockquote>Originally published at https://www.iocombats.com.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>4.
+<h3>5.
 Partial, Pick, Records and more… These ReactJS types accelerate your Code Quality - <a href="https://dozerex-codes.medium.com/partial-pick-records-and-more-these-reactjs-types-accelerate-your-code-quality-a3b177bf5b49?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dozerex`**